BER Ratings Ireland · SEAI / CSO EBA02 · 2024

 Of national housing stock

-BER data reflects the certified stock only — approximately 5% of Irish homes have been assessed.
-Uncertified homes are predominantly older, rural, and owner-occupied — likely to have lower ratings.
-County figures should be read as indicative of the assessed stock, not the full housing stock.
+BER data covers the certified stock only — about 5% of Irish homes have a BER certificate.
+The uncertified 95% tends to be older, rural, and owner-occupied, and likely scores worse.
+Read county figures as a guide to the assessed stock, not the full housing stock.

 % of homes rated E–G, by county Switch to A–B share → Switch to retrofit rate →